crystalcommerce/cc-cli/README.md

     ┃      Angel of Mercy            ┃      3/3                       ┃      angel_of_mercy            ┃
     ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

-  When `--cols` is not used, the default `--cols` values will then be selected
+  When `--cols` is not used, the default `--cols` values will then be selected.

   This is also capable of displaying values from arrays within the JSON object from the API response.
 For example let's first print `$ cc catalog product_types` 'key-chains':